 One of the things that I have always loved about this recipe is the fact even though my son hated broccoli when he was small and my husband hated rice for some reason they love cheese and anything that has cheese trumps the ingredients they aren’t so fond of, go figure that one out since both literally devour this casserole like no tomorrow when I serve it.
 I guess cheese makes everything better.

 I decided to make this hearty casserole today for our Memorial Day gathering and had a good chuckle as one of our friends from New Jersey told me they thought Southern Broccoli and Rice Casserole was a recipe we only served at Thanksgiving and Christmas.
 Now let me tell y’all this deliciously cheesy casserole can be served on any given day you’d like to splurge at dinner.
-Y’all don’t have to wait till the Thanksgiving holiday to enjoy it!
+Y’all don’t have to wait until the Thanksgiving holiday to enjoy it!

-Let me know y’all how you enjoyed this old school Southern favorite of ours in the comments, I love hearing feedback from you on the recipes that you try on the blog.
+Let me know y’all how you enjoyed this old-school Southern favorite of ours in the comments, I love hearing feedback from you on the recipes that you try on the blog.
 Also, if needed during the off-season frozen broccoli may be used by simply adding it to the casserole while still frozen so that it does not overlook during the baking process.

 Southern Broccoli and Rice Casserole